 He told Kevin that he was going to call the police, prompting Kevin to run.
 He probably did, given that Kevin's family knew where he was staying later on.
 Though, by that point he probably phoned the police because he thought an armed maniac was living in that room, and only allowed Kevin to run onto the streets because Kevin escaped, and he thought the maniac was a bit of a higher priority.

 Would Hurt a Child: Harry and Marv aren't this way at first, but after the hell Kevin puts them through, they understandably want his head on a platter.
-Especially in the 2nd film, when Harry flat out states that he has no problem "knocking off a youngster".
+Especially when Harry flat out states that he has no problem "knocking off a youngster".
 Eventually, the crooks get the drop on Kevin, and Harry puts a gun at Kevin's head, actually coming within a hairsbreadth of pulling the trigger and doing him in once and for all (right before the pigeon lady distracts the crooks by dousing them with birdseed and letting the pigeons do the rest).

 X-Ray Sparks: In a rare real-life version, Marv uses a sink to wash off the paint Kevin spilled on him... except Kevin hooked up the taps to an electric arc welder.
 While shaking and screaming in agony, Marv actually is replaced by a skeleton puppet.
 When Kevin turns the juice off, Marv is back and collapses on the ground, shaking and smoking.

 The pet parrot and rat were clearly there to assist Alex in his battle against the spies.

 Stan's firecrackers.
 Possibly also a shout out to the way they are used in the first film by Kevin.